shinji257/aop/README.md

 able to implement them later on.

 Functions:

-* Add /opme and /deopme
+* Add opme and deopme
-* Uses permissions to control /opme usage
+* Uses permissions to control opme usage
-* Catch and block /op and /deop usage even for ops
+* Catch and block op and deop usage even for ops
-* Allow /op and /deop to be used in console
+* Allow op and deop to be used in console
-* Alerts ops of usage for /op, /deop, /opme, and /deopme
+* Alerts ops of usage for op, deop, opme, and deopme
 * Alerts console as well

 (added in 2.0)

 Configurable ability to ...

 * Silence deny message sent to player
 * Enable/disable notifications in chat
 * Enable/disable op/deop command block